zephyris/openttd-ttf/openttd-sans/readme.md

 When used as a vector font, it comes with the usual improvements:
 * Character pair kerning
 * Select ligatures/contextual alternates
+* Combining diacritics for basic Latin and Cyrillic alphabets

 Provides tabular numerals, and proportional numerals (matching the TTD style) as an alternate.